The Vermont Statutes Online

 Subchapter 002 : CHILD CARE SERVICES(Cite as: 33 V.S.A. § 3511)

 As used in this chapter:

 (1) "Child" means an individual under 13 years of age.

 (2) "Child care facility" means any place or program operated as a business or service on a regular or continuous basis, whether for compensation or not, whose primary function is protection, care, and supervision of children under 16 years of age outside their homes for periods of fewer than 24 hours a day by a person other than a child's own parent, guardian, or relative, as defined by rules adopted by the Department for Children and Families, but not including a kindergarten approved by the State Board of Education.

 (3) "Child care provider" means a person licensed or registered by the Department for Children and Families, or authorized by the Department, to provide child care.

 (4) "Child care services" include developmentally appropriate care and supervision for children under 13 years of age for fewer than 24 hours a day by a child care provider.

 (5) "Commissioner" means the Commissioner for Children and Families.

 (6) "Division" means the Child Development Division.

-(A) These part-time school-age children may be cared for on a full-day basis during school closing days, snow days, and vacation days which occur during the school year.
+(A) These part-time, school-age children may be cared for on a full-day basis during school closing days, snow days, and vacation days that occur during the school year.